 Standard Ticket Price: The summer price is 10 euros, while winter is 5 euros.

-Start in Syntagma Square with your tour group before departing on a historic walking tour of Athens.
-See the neoclassical buildings, witness the changing of the guard, visit the historic “neighborhood of the gods,” that is the Plaka area, shop for souvenirs or try the famous Greek liquor, ouzo, walk past Hadrian’s Arch, take a quick lap around the home of the first Olympics, and walk along the walls of the Acropolis, stopping in the Ancient Agora area.
+Next up, join your tour group before departing on a historic biking tour of Athens.
+See the neoclassical buildings, witness the changing of the guard, visit the historic “neighborhood of the gods,” that is the Plaka area, shop for souvenirs or try the famous Greek liquor, ouzo, bike past Hadrian’s Arch, spot the home of the first Olympics, and bike around the walls of the Acropolis, stopping in the Ancient Agora area.

-After admiring and learning the history around ancient Athens, you’ll get to check out Athen’s more modern architecture and even stop by the more local neighborhood of Kolonaki.
+While admiring and learning the history around ancient Athens, you’ll get to check out Athen’s more modern architecture and even stop by a more local neighborhood.